VeReMi-dataset/VeReMi-NextGen/Documentation/README.md

 # VeReMi NextGen

-Welcome to the documentation of the **VeReMi NextGen** project – an extended dataset and evaluation framework for Misbehavior Detection in Vehicle-to-Everything (V2X) communication.
+Welcome to the documentation of the **VeReMi NextGen** project – A comprehensive dataset and dataset generator for evaluating **Misbehavior Detection** in Vehicle-to-Everything (V2X) communication.

 ## Table of Contents
 - [Architecture](./Architecture) – System design & Overview